-The firm: ECIJA is a European law firm with headquarters in Spain and offices in Portugal, Chile, Panama, Costa Rica, Nicaragua, Honduras, Dominican Republic, Guatemala and El Salvador.
-ECIJA has a multidisciplinary team of over 300 professionals, with exceptional experience in their areas of specialization, enabled to work in different jurisdictions, with extensive knowledge of the different industries and international markets.
+The firm: ECIJA is a European law firm with headquarters in Spain and offices in Portugal, Chile, Ecuador, Colombia, Brazil, Mexico, Puerto Rico, Panama, Costa Rica, Nicaragua, Honduras, Dominican Republic, Guatemala and El Salvador.
+ECIJA has a multidisciplinary team of over 750 professionals, with exceptional experience in their areas of specialization, enabled to work in different jurisdictions, with extensive knowledge of the different industries and international markets.
 ECIJA is a client-focused law firm with the agility and personal service of a high-end boutique firm and the multidisciplinary experience of a large firm.
-ECIJA is a full-service firm with significant experience and specialized in the practice areas required by international clients to invest and operate in Central America and the Caribbean.
+ECIJA is a full-service firm with significant experience and specialized in the practice areas required by international clients to invest and operate globally.

 Main areas of practice

-Corporate: the firm provide corporate and M&A services for both local and international clients.
-The practice in M&A is multi-jurisdictional, focused on transactions with a regional component in Central America and Caribbean markets.
-The team is trained in Legal Project Management tools in order to control time and cost of any transaction.
+Corporate: the firm provides corporate and M&A services for both local and international clients.
+The practice in M&A is multi-jurisdictional, focused on transactions with a regional component in Latin American markets.
+The team is trained in legal project management tools in order to control the time and cost of any transaction.

 Banking and finance: the team includes prestigious attorneys who have assisted important international and local banks with sophisticated transactions.
-Firm’s services involve many aspects of the complex regulatory financial world, including syndicated credit facilities, project finance and banking products such as leasing, factoring, confirming, mortgages, pledges and credit cards.
+The firm’s services involve many aspects of the complex regulatory financial world, including syndicated credit facilities, project finance and banking products such as leasing, factoring, confirming, mortgages, pledges and credit cards.

-Technology and data privacy: ECIJA in one of the leading firms in the LATAM for technology and data privacy practices.
-The team focused on technology industry for complex transactions, M&A and software developments.
+Technology and data privacy: ECIJA in one of the leading firms in LatAm for technology and data privacy practices.
+The team is focused on the technology industry for complex transactions, M&A and software developments.

-Employment and human rights: the firm has a strong practice on Employment matters from the employer perspective.
-The services include litigation, technology issues related to the employment, company’s restructuration, immigration and compliance.
-ECIJA’s practice in Human Rights is focused on compliance with international standards in five areas: gender, age, functional diversity, social origin, and diversity of sexual orientation and gender identity.
+Employment and human rights: the firm has a strong practice in employment matters from the employer perspective.
+Services include litigation, technology issues related to the employment, company’s restructurating, immigration and compliance.
+ECIJA’s practice in human rights is focused on compliance with international standards in five areas: gender, age, functional diversity, social origin, and diversity of sexual orientation and gender identity.

-Administrative and infrastructure: the services provided by ECIJA in these range from managing regulatory aspects of the relationship from the regulatory point of view between the client and the government throughout the execution of agreements with public entities.
+Administrative and infrastructure: the services provided by ECIJA range from managing regulatory aspects of the relationship, from the regulatory point of view between the client and the government, throughout the execution of agreements with public entities.

 Energy: ECIJA is one of the most recognized and acknowledged law firms in the structuring and development of energy projects in the Central American region because of its vast experience in the field.
 The services include regulatory aspects related to obtaining licenses and authorizations, as well as the contractual aspects of negotiating agreements for electricity purchase with distribution companies.
 The relevant experience and knowledge of energy project developments also covers construction and financing agreements.